Interfering Josephson diode effect in Ta2Pd3Te5 asymmetric edge interferometer

-The Ta$_{2}$Pd$_{3}$Te$_{5}$ edge interferometer reveals a significant JDE under small out-of-plane magnetic fields, as well as extremely large MCA.
+The Ta$_{2}$Pd$_{3}$Te$_{5}$ edge interferometer reveals a significant JDE under small out-of-plane magnetic fields.
+The JDE is accompanied by the enhanced antisymmetric second harmonic transport, which deserves further research.
 Moreover, the presence of asymmetric Josephson critical current alongside fractional Shapiro steps demonstrates the importance of the higher harmonic content in the JDE.
 It is noted that power consumption requires attention if SDE/JDE is to be applied at low temperatures in the future, and further optimization is necessary not only regarding mechanism, but also in terms of device size.
 The Josephson diode efficiency can be further enhanced by concatenating interferometer loops.
-These findings offer a promising and novel approach to exploring JDE with significant diode efficiency, ultra-low switching power at small magnetic fields and stable JDE under microwave irradiation, rendering them potentially valuable for practical applications.
+These findings offer a promising approach to exploring JDE with significant diode efficiency, ultra-low switching power at small magnetic fields and stable JDE under microwave irradiation, rendering them potentially valuable for practical applications.